New College Interim President Corcoran has cancelled New Music New College. There will be no 2023–2024 season.

 We rely on the generosity of donors to keep us moving forward

-As New Music New College begins our eighteenth season, we look back at how Sarasota has embraced our efforts to bring new, adventurous, and experimental art to our community, and we also look forward to the possibilities of the future.
+As New Music New College begins our twenty-second season, we look back at how Sarasota has embraced our efforts to bring new, adventurous, and experimental art to our community, and we also look forward to the possibilities of the future.

 We believe in the power of contemporary music to open our eyes and ears to new perspectives, to foster a community that values diverse experiences, and to help us imagine new possibilities, even as we acknowledge our historical roots.
 Of course, these are the virtues of a liberal arts education; they reflect NMNC’s identity as a vital part of New College of Florida.